Stapled peptide: Introduction

-Invention
+Examples

+Metathesis-stapled peptides

-Olefin terminated, non-natural amino acids used to as building blocks to form stapled peptides.
+Olefin terminated, non-natural amino acids used as building blocks to form stapled peptides.
 R isomers shown, but S enantiomers may also be used.

-Staples synthesized using ring-closing metathesis (RCM) are common.
+Staples synthesized using ring-closing metathesis (RCM) are common and were among the first to be invented.
 This variation of olefin metathesis and its application to stapled peptides was developed by Nobel laureate Robert H. Grubbs and Helen Blackwell in the late 1990s, who used the Grubbs catalyst to cross-link O-allylserine residues in a covalent bond.
 In 2000, Gregory Verdine and colleagues reported the first synthesis of an all-hydrocarbon cross-link for peptide α-helix stabilization, combining the principles of RCM with α,α-disubstitution of the amino acid chiral carbon and on-resin peptide synthesis.
 In collaboration with Edward Taylor of Princeton University, Loren Walensky, who was then a post-doc in Verdine's lab, subsequently demonstrated that stapling BH3 peptides enabled the synthetic peptides to retain their α-helical conformation, further demonstrating that these peptides were taken up by cancer cells and bound their physiologic BCL-2 family targets, which correlated with the induction of cell death.
 It was discovered that the peptides side-stepped the membrane diffusion issue by crossing the membrane through active endosomal uptake, which deposited the peptides inside of the cell.
 Since this first proof of principle, peptide stapling technology has been applied to numerous peptide templates, allowing the study of many other PPIs using stapled peptides including cancer targets such as p53, MCL-1 BH3, PUMA BH3, Notch, and beta-Catenin, as well as other therapeutic targets ranging from infectious diseases to metabolism.

+Triazole-stapled peptides

+The copper(I)-catalyzed azide-alkyne cycloaddition (CuAAC) or "click" reaction, discovered independently by the research groups of Meldal and Sharpless, has been used to introduce 1,2,3-triazole staples in peptides carrying an azide and alkyne moiety on their side chains.
+The 1,2,3-triazole has been found to be a good bioisostere of naturally occurring disulfide bridges (between two cysteines).

+Aryl halide-stapled peptides

+Sufficiently electrophilic aryl halides have been used as staples as they can bridge two amino acids with nucleophilic side chains, most notably two cysteines.
+These include fluorobenzenes and dichlorotetrazine.
+The diversity of aryl halides in terms of electrophilicity and regiochemistry offers a way of tuning the reactivity and tightness of the staple.
+The latter aspect has been applied to the tuning of secondary structure of small peptides.

 Clinical applications

 In 2013, Aileron Therapeutics, which was co-founded by Verdine, Walensky and Taylor, completed the first stapled peptide clinical trial with their growth-hormone-releasing hormone agonist ALRN-5281.
-As of 2019, Aileron Therapeutics is developing another candidate, sulanemadlin (ALRN-6924), in a Phase 2a trial that assesses the combination of sulanemadlin and Pfizer’s palbociclib for the treatment of patients with MDM2-amplified cancers, and a Phase 1b/2 clinical trial to evaluate sulanemadlin as a myelopreservative agent to protect against chemotherapy-induced toxicities.
+As of 2019, Aileron Therapeutics is developing another candidate, sulanemadlin (ALRN-6924), in a Phase 2a trial that assesses the combination of sulanemadlin and Pfizer's palbociclib for the treatment of patients with MDM2-amplified cancers, and a Phase 1b/2 clinical trial to evaluate sulanemadlin as a myelopreservative agent to protect against chemotherapy-induced toxicities.